kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 that might indicate a serious problem?
 -->

-The metrics in [Metrics](#metrics) inform a rollback: `cpu_manager_scale_down_delay_total{phase="completed"}` should catch up with `cpu_manager_scale_down_delay_total{phase="total"}` within one grace period plus one reconcile period, and `cpu_manager_scale_down_pending_cpu_count` should return to zero once all pending releases complete; a gap that does not close indicates delayed releases that are stuck or being dropped.
-Other signals to watch are the `ScaleDownGracePeriodNotHonored` events, which indicate nodes applying a cpuset without the preparation window a pod asked for, and pods that stay `Pending` because no node declares the feature.
+The metrics in [Metrics](#metrics) inform a rollback. `cpu_manager_scale_down_pending_cpu_count` should return to zero once the last resize has settled; a gauge that stays non-zero means CPUs are held by a release that is not finishing.
+The gap between the started and completed counters also grows when a delay is superseded or dropped, so watch how fast it grows rather than its size.
+Other signals are the `ScaleDownGracePeriodNotHonored` events, which indicate nodes applying a cpuset without the preparation window a pod asked for, and pods that stay `Pending` because no node declares the feature.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?